 Before you head out for your next big run, you better read this post.
 We all know that runners get hurt quite a bit.
 But I've found some pretty handy ways to prevent the pain of this sport.
 Including studies that show one unusual practice that can cut your risk of running injuries by as much as 39%!

 Breaking Up with Worn Out Sneakers

 Most people I know have one favorite pair of running shoes.
 They wear them every day, until they need replacing.
 But according to a study from researchers in Luxembourg, rotating between at least two pairs of shoes each week can drastically reduce your risk of incurring a running injury of any kind.

 It sounds like a weird idea.
-Especially since a lot of us take time to break in our shoes and really get them comfortable (even though your Houston podiatrist thinks that your shoes should fit perfectly the very first time you wear them.)
+Especially since a lot of us take time to break in our shoes and really get them comfortable.
+(Although, if you remember, your Houston podiatrist thinks that your shoes should fit perfectly the very first time you wear them.)